Subscribe to updates

 HPR Planning KPIs

-The committee reviewed the Housing, Planning and Regeneration (HPR) planning key performance indicators (KPIs).
-Application numbers received remain slightly less than in recent years.
+The committee considered the Housing, Planning and Regeneration (HPR) Planning Key Performance Indicators (KPIs).
+Application numbers received remain slightly less than in recent years, a trend that has also been observed across other local planning authorities.
 Performance for the period remains comfortably over the 70% target.
-The number of submissions is on an upwards trend following changes in national legislation and this is expected to be sustained, in particular for major applications.

 Attendees